 The excipients are the component that provides texture to the product.
 Depending on the excipients that a product incorporates, it may be a cream, a gel, an emulsion, a foam, etc. Keep in mind that all products incorporate some type of excipient to have a specific texture.
 This does not imply that the excipients are harmful, at all.
 The most common excipient is water (since it is cheap and harmless), although in the labels of cosmetic products we can usually find others such as glycerin, alcohol, acetone or silicones, used in those cases in which the active ingredients (of which I will talk later) are not soluble in water.

-The active ingredients are the most important component of any cosmetic product.
+The active ingredients are the most important component of any skincare product.
 To understand us, they are the ingredients that give it its real effectiveness and that make the product give real results.
 Of course, there are plenty of active ingredients and each one will give you different results depending on their nature.
 I am going to talk very briefly about some of the most common active principles, but later I will publish several posts talking at length about these and other products:

 - Lactic acid: helps preserve a uniform skin tone.
 It increases sensitivity to ultraviolet radiation, so it must be used with caution.
+In this other post I speak in greater detail about lactic acid, AHAs, and the right way to use them.

-- Aloe vera: has important moisturizing and soothing properties.
+- Aloe vera: has important soothing properties.

 - Caffeine: has antioxidant and decongestant properties (which makes it excellent in the contours of eyes).